SESMG/SESMG/docs/index.rst

 - **comment**: Space for an individual comment, e.g. an indication of which measure this component belongs to.
 - **active**: Specifies whether the source shall be included to the model.
 0 = inactive, 1 = active.
 - **output**: Specifies which bus the source is connected to.
 - **technology**: Technology type of source.
-Input options: "photovoltaic", "wind", "other".
+Input options: "photovoltaic", "windpower", "other".
 Time series are automatically generated for photovoltaic systems and wind turbines.
 If "other" is selected, a time series must be provided in the "time_series" sheet.
+- **Turbine Model (Windpower ONLY)**: Reference wind turbine model.
+Possible turbine types are listed `here <https://github.com/wind-python/windpowerlib/blob/dev/windpowerlib/oedb/turbine_data.csv>`_.
+- **Hub Height (Windpower ONLY)**: Hub height of the wind turbine.
+Which hub heights are possible for the selected reference turbine can be viewed `here <https://github.com/wind-python/windpowerlib/blob/dev/windpowerlib/oedb/turbine_data.csv>`_.
 - **variable costs/(CU/kWh)**: Defines the variable costs incurred for a kWh of energy drawn from the source.
 - **existing capacity/(kW)**: Existing capacity of the source before possible investments.
 - **min. investment capacity/(kW)**: Minimum capacity to be installed in case of an investment.